anildwarepo/customspeechmodel/README.md

     - Azure Speech Service provisioned with subscription key and region information

-    - A sample audio file with domain specific words and a pronounciation file - available in the data folder
+    - A sample audio file with domain specific words and a pronounciation file - available in the data/testset folder

     - Custom Speech Model trained using the training dataset using Azure Speech studio